Raised Floor Concrete

 In 2017 we laid over 200,000 square meters of concrete in multi-storey buildings

-The nature of raised floors in a multi-storey is to form functional floors for structure and fireproofing.
+Raised floor concrete is often used to form functional floors for structure and fireproofing.
 Typically you’ll need a metal or concrete slab decking to be provided by others to allow us to pour concrete on.
 The decking contractor would normally install edge trim to retain the concrete and fill any gaps in the decking.
 We can then install steel reinforcement and mesh as required with day joints prior to pouring.

 Types of Lay

-For raised floors the key restriction to the project is the ability for access.
-A raised floor typically has low requirements for levelness so Screed Rail or Hand Lay methods are both suitable.
-Most clients opt for the Hand Lay methods as its the most cost efficient for the results required.
-Most raised floors are laid to a uniform thickness that follows the movement and flex of the decking, but with screed rails and propping, we have achieved tolerances as high as FM3.
+When concreting for raised floor you’ll typically have low requirements for levelness so Screed Rail or Hand Lay methods are both suitable.
+Many clients opt for the Hand Lay methods as its the most cost efficient for the results required.
+Most raised floor concrete is laid to a uniform thickness that follows the movement and flex of the decking, but with screed rails and propping, we have achieved tolerances as high as FM3.
 (More information on Floor Tolerance Classes)

-A raised floor can usually be left with just a skipfloat finish as high flatness levels are rarely required.
+Raised floor concrete can usually be left with just a skipfloat finish as high flatness levels are rarely required.
 In some instances, when you plan to have an exposed concrete floor or thin overlay, you will want to consider a Power Float finish.
-Most raised floors are finished to an SR3 Tolerance.
+Most raised floor concreting is finished to an SR3 Tolerance.
 (More information on Floor Tolerance Classes)

-We are regularly tasked with the implementation of raised floors for office blocks and apartments, student blocks, and hospitals.
+We are regularly tasked with the implementation of raised floor concrete for office blocks and apartments, student blocks, and hospitals.
 See our case studies here.

 Reportable accidents in 2017 over 100,000 hours worked